 Love this stuff.
 My hair was just feeling… BLAH!
 I have been experiencing terrible hair loss for the past couple of years due to hormones (only 34) so I am very nervous about what I use on my hair but I knew I needed a good deep clean.

 Use about once every 2 weeks in place of my normal conditioner.
-Doesn’t dry out my hair (I still use conditioner of course) but it makes it seem shinier, lighter and has more volume.
-Definitely a great a choice!
+Doesn’t dry out my hair (I still use conditioner of course) but it makes it seem shinier, lighter, and has more volume.
+Definitely a great choice!

 What We Like